elly99-AI/MarCognity-AI/README.md

 5. Open a pull request with a clear description

 See the [CONTRIBUTING.md](Contributing.md) file for contribution guidelines.
+---
+## Roadmap

+### Ethics as an Operational Structure
+The `assess_ethical_risk` module is being integrated as a foundational layer of MarCognity-AI — not as a filter, but as a mechanism of reflection and agency.

+- Analyzes text for bias, stereotypes, generalizations, and normative implications
+- Assigns a scalar ethical score (0–1)
+- Classifies risk as Low / Medium / High
+- Automatically triggers ethical reformulation when risk is High
+- Replaces the original response with a revised, ethically aligned version

 This project is released under the Apache 2.0
 ---